popodidi/conf/README.md

 - `env` - `env` reads from environment variables and always flattens struct field names into `UPPERCASE_WITH_UNDERCASE` as the variable names.
+- `flag` - `flag` configures command flags and read from command arguments.
 - `yaml` - `yaml` reads config from a YAML file.
 - `json` - `json` reads config from a JSON file.